-This matter was addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter
+This matter was addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

-Provision for warranty claims (\$157.9m - Note 22 Warranty)
+Provision for warranty claims (\$169.7 m - Note 22 Provisions)

-Refer to Note 22 of the Financial Report.
+Refer to Note 22 to the Financial Report

-The key audit matter How the matter was addressed in our audit
+The key audit matter

-The provision for warranty claims is a key audit matter due to the:
+The provision for warranty claims is a key audit matter due to:

-- Financial significance of the impact of the provision for warranty claims on the Statement of Profit or Loss & Other Comprehensive Income, primarily as a result of the Company's introduction of extended warranty coverage from 3 years to 5 years in 2020 for which there is limited precedent of claimable events. - Estimation uncertainty in the key assumptions applied by the Company to the provision for warranty claims. - Inherent unpredictability of future failures resulting in claims under warranty in relation to new vehicle models sold by the Company during the year which have technologically advanced features (such as electric vehicles, semi-autonomous driving capability and hybrid propulsion). - Company's calculation of the provision for warranty claims is dependent on multiple sources of inputs and is largely manually developed; therefore, is at greater risk of error. - Greater involvement of our senior team members required to critically challenge key assumptions used in the Company's determination of the provision for warranty claims.
+- Financial significance of the impact of the provision for warranty claims on the Statement of Profit or Loss & Other Comprehensive Income, primarily as a result of the Company's introduction of extended warranty coverage from 3 years to 5 years during 2020 for which there remains limited precedent of claimable events in 2023. - The estimation uncertainty in the key assumptions applied by the Company to the provision for warranty claims. - The inherent unpredictability of future failures resulting in claims under warranty in relation to new vehicle models sold by the Company during the year which have technologically advanced features (such as electric vehicles, semi-autonomous driving capability and hybrid propulsion). - The Company's calculation of the provision for warranty claims is dependent on multiple sources of inputs and is largely manually developed; therefore, is at greater risk of error.

+Greater involvement of our senior team members was required to critically challenge key assumptions used in the Company's determination of provision of warranty claims.